BANG88/antd-snippets/README.md

-antcheckboxgroup | Generate a group of checkboxes from an array. antformhorizontal | Horizontal Form antform | Create a vertical Form antforminline | Create an inline Form antinput | Basic Input antinputaddon | Input With addon
+antcheckboxgroup | Generate a group of checkboxes from an array. antformhorizontal | Horizontal Form antform | Create a vertical Form antformwrapped | Create a Form to be wrapped by Form.create() antforminline | Create an inline Form antinput | Basic Input antinputaddon | Input With addon